sfl0r3nz05/OT-NWbasedOnGNS3/sdn-deployment/Controller-SDN/controller.md

    - `8101` Karaf CLI via SSH (see below),
    - `8181` RESTCONF / HTTP

-7. A través del navegador, y usando la IP pública de la instancia (e.g.: `http://35.174.155.88:8181/index.html#/login`) podremos ver la interfaz web del controller.
+7. Through the browser, and using the public IP of the instance (e.g.: `http://35.174.155.88:8181/index.html#/login`) we can see the controller's web interface.

-    1. Pero, en primer lugar, hay que introducir las credenciales que por defecto son:
+    1. Use the default credencials:

           ```console
           Username: admin